 As at the previous valuation, we derive our assumption for RPI from market data as the difference between the yield on long-dated fixed interest and index-linked government bonds.
 This is then reduced to arrive at the CPI assumption, to allow for the "formula effect" of the difference between RPI and CPI.
-At this valuation, we have used a reduction of 1.0% per annum.
-This is a larger reduction than at 2014 (which was 0.8%), which will serve to reduce the funding target (all other things being equal).
+At the previous valuation we assumed CPI would be 1.0% lower than RPI on overage.
+At the 2020 valuation, we have assumed that CPI will be 0.9% per annum lower than RPI on average, which will serve to increase the funding target (all other things being equal).
 (Note that the reduction is applied in a geometric, not arithmetic, basis).

-d) Life expectancy
+c) Life expectancy